 On the other hand, if the answer is no, we will take a very religious and condemning view of people’s actions and give little weight to the circumstances around them.
 We may even fail to forgive ourselves for the actions we took during difficult and uncertain times.

-In the same way, Jael’s story is complex, nuanced, and cannot be easily be picked apart by evaluating her actions in a vacuum.
+In the same way, Jael’s story is complex, and nuanced, and cannot be easily picked apart by evaluating her actions in a vacuum.
 We must consider her heart and her circumstances.

 God Looks at the Heart